 Rick Elphic, a planetary scientist at NASA Ames Research Center in Mountain View, is part of a group studying the moon using instruments aboard the spacecraft called the Lunar Reconnaissance Orbiter.

 In April, astronomers reported that the Cassini spacecraft had discovered a chemical brew erupting from Enceladus’ oceans — the same kind that bacteria eat at Earth’s hydrothermal vents.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'spacecraft.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-First Known Use of SPACECRAFT
+First Known Use of spacecraft

-Seen & Heard
+Seen and Heard